Daku3011/Polyglot-Calculators-Contri/Playground/daniel-oyoo/Readme.md

 # Simple Interest Calculator
+A beginner-friendly Java program that calculates simple interest and total amount using the standard mathematical formula.
+Perfect for learning Java basics, financial calculations, or educational purposes.
 ## features
 - Takes user input for principal, rate, and time
 - Calculates simple interest using the standard formula